mlpack/ensmallen/CONTRIBUTING.md

 ### Build and Test

-This section describes how to build the **ensmallen** tests from source. **ensmallen** uses CMake as its build system and [Catch2](https://github.com/catchorg/Catch2) as the unit test framework.
+This section describes how to build the **ensmallen** tests from the source. **ensmallen** uses CMake as its build system and [Catch2](https://github.com/catchorg/Catch2) as the unit test framework.

-First, clone the source code from Github and change into the cloned directory.
-Or alternatively, you can download the latest relese from the [website](http://ensmallen.org) and extract it.
+First, clone the source code from Github and change it into the cloned directory.
+Alternatively, you can download the latest release from the [website](http://ensmallen.org) and extract it.

 ```bash
 $ git clone https://github.com/mlpack/ensmallen